Translation can be defined as an activity:

 “The most important expression of natural culture; food terms are subject to the widest variety of translation procedures.”

 ⤷ Which let’s us think about the expression pâtisseries tunisiennes:

-- The translation would not be complicated if we as readers or receivers, have cultural reference knowledge.
+- The translation will not be complicated if we have cultural reference knowledge as readers or receivers.

 - However, the case may be that this expression may seem foreign or alien to the speaker of a foreign language without this prior knowledge.

-- The translator’s work consists of looking for an equivalent expression in the target language and culture.
+- The translator’s work looks for an equivalent expression in the target language and culture.

-- How can we translate this in order to obtain an equivalent expression if the reader has no cultural knowledge?
+- How can we translate this to obtain an equivalent expression if the reader has no cultural knowledge?

-- The translator can use a neutral means of translating it such as “inexpensive Algerian wine”.
+- The translator can use a neutral means, such as “inexpensive Algerian wine.”

 ⤷ Let’s analyze another example, which would be the expression Chez l’Arabe.